Julius-Okeyo/C_Training/Notes.md

 be executed until a condition evaluates true, the C do-while loop structure is used.
 A do-while statement has the following syntax: do <statement> while(<expression>);
+### Conditional Decision structures
+Conditional decision structures permit complex sequential evaluation of an expression against multiple target values.
+In C, the switch statement yields the equivalent of multiple if-else statements in a compact and very readable form.
+The flowchart for the C switch is shown in Figure 4.13.
+There is no equivalent structure in Fortran.
+The switch statement has the following syntax: switch(<expr>){
+case <constant expression 1>: <statement>
+case <constant expression 2>: <statement>
+case <constant expression N>: <statement>
+96
+The N case statements are optional.
+If the case statements are omitted, the switch reduces to an if where the first statement following the switch is executed if the <expression> evaluates true.
+This usage renders the switch somewhat pointless, because the real power of the switch comes from judicious use of the case statements.